psf/cachecontrol/README.rst

 Disclaimers
 ===========

-HTTPCache is brand new and maybe totally broken.
+CacheControl is brand new and maybe totally broken.
 I have some tests and it is a pretty direct port of httplib2 caching, which I've found to be very reliable.
 With that in mind, it hasn't been used in a production environment just yet.
 If you check it out and find bugs, let me know.